Hong Kong police begin to clear streets of protesters

 Protesters hold a banner during a march toward the Legislative Council as they continue to protest against the extradition bill in Hong Kong, Monday, June 17, 2019.
 Hong Kong police announced that they want to clear the streets of protesters Monday morning.
 Soon after, police lined up several officers deep and faced off against several hundred demonstrators on a street in central Hong Kong.
 (AP Photo/Vincent Yu)

-Hong Kong police and protesters faced off early Monday as authorities began trying to clear the streets of a few hundred who remained near the city government headquarters after massive demonstrations that stretched deep into the night before.
+Hong Kong police and protesters faced off Monday as authorities began trying to clear the streets of a few hundred who remained near the city government headquarters after massive demonstrations that stretched deep into the night before.

 Continue Reading Below

 The police asked for cooperation in clearing the road.
-Protesters responded with chants, some kneeling in front of the officers.
+Protesters, many in masks and other gear to guard against possible use of tear gas, responded with chants, some kneeling in front of the officers.
 The move came after activists rejected an apology from the city's top leader for her handling of legislation that has stoked fears of expanding control from Beijing in this former British colony.

+Hundreds of protesters sat on and along a main road through downtown, but they were scattered over a relatively wide area.

+Activists called on Hong Kong residents to boycott classes and work, though it was unclear how many might heed that call.

 Nearly 2 million of the city's 7 million people turned out on Sunday, according to estimates by protest organizers.
 Police said 338,000 were counted on the designated protest route in the "peak period" of the march.
 A week earlier as many as 1 million people demonstrated to voice their concern over Hong Kong's relations with mainland China in one of the toughest tests of the territory's special status since Beijing took control in a 1997 handover.

 After daybreak Monday, police announced that they want to clear the streets.
 Soon after, police lined up several officers deep and faced off against several hundred demonstrators on a street in central Hong Kong.
-The police asked for cooperation in clearing the road.

-Crowds had gathered well after dark outside the police headquarters and Chief Executive Carrie Lam's office.
-On Saturday, Lam suspended her effort to force passage of the bill, which would allow some suspects to be sent for trial in mainland China.

-The move did not appease Hong Kong residents who see the legislation as one of many steps chipping away at Hong Kong's freedoms and legal autonomy.
-Opponents worry the law could be used to send criminal suspects to China to potentially face vague political charges, possible torture and unfair trials.

 Advertisement